CalebCouch/tbSell/README.md

 ## tbSell Seller

-### Description
+### Abstract

-A Seller is a hosted service that contains a list of orders for a set of product categories.
-To be a discoverable Seller, the Seller hosts their DID-DHT key via tbPUB.
-The bandwidth of their DID determines the number of orders that can be listed.
+A Seller is a service that hosts a list of orders discoverable on the tbSell network.

+### Joining the network
+To join the network, a seller must publish their DID-DHT key via TBBandwidth.
+The more bandwidth they have, the more orders they can host.

+### Hosting an Order
+All orders are hosted route "tbsell" as a JSON Array of tbSell Orders.

 ## tbSell Node

+### Abstract
+A tbSell node gathers a list of all the available order categories and orders.

-### Description
+### Discovering tbSell Sellers
-Runs a tbPUB node and gets a list of all the tbSeller did docs from TBBandwidth.
+The tbSell node will query a tbPUB node for a list of all the Seller DIDs.
-From the did-docs, it assembles a list of all available product categories.
-When a product category is requested, it reaches out to all the tbSellers of that category and obtains a list of offers.

-### Requirements
+### Accepting an Offer
-1. tbPUB Node
+Accepting offers and Communication between the Buyer and Seller is not specified by this protocol but is supported.